Glasgow Travel Guide

 Telephone: (0)141 287 2550

 Glasgow's top cultural attraction was donated by the shipping magnate Sir William Burrell in 1944.
-Over his lifetime he amassed more than 8,000 works of art, 3,000 of which are displayed at any one time.
-The collection includes hundreds of sculptures, drawings and paintings from the 15th to 20th centuries, some notable medieval European tapestries, as well as artefacts from Arabia and the Orient.
-The collection is housed in an ugly, purpose-built building set in the sedate surroundings of Pollok Country Park.
-Within walking distance is Pollok House, which contains a fine collection of Spanish paintings including works by Goya, Murillo and El Greco.
-The Edwardian house is the ancestral home of the Maxwell family, who donated the house and the collection to the National Trust in 1966.
+Over his lifetime, Burrell amassed more than 8,000 works of art.
+The collection includes hundreds of sculptures, drawings and paintings from the 15th century to the present, some notable medieval European tapestries, as well as artefacts from Arabia and the Orient.
+The collection is housed in a functional, purpose-built building set in the sedate surroundings of Pollok Country Park.<br /><br /> Although it may seem unassuming, the building was meticulously designed to showcase the collection and complement the natural landscape.
+Within walking distance of The Burrell is Pollok House, which contains a fine collection of Spanish paintings including works by Goya, Murillo and El Greco.
+The Edwardian house is the ancestral home of the Maxwell family, who donated the house and the collection to the National Trust in 1966.<br /><br /> Currently undergoing extensive renovations, the Burrel Collection is set to reopen in 2020.
+The changes to the museum will increase its floor space fourfold, allowing 90% of Burrel's collection to be on display at any given time.<br /><br />

 Gallery of Modern Art